Biography – DJ Bartel

 Bartel earned a B.A. degree from USC, where he studied with Mark Harris, author of four classic baseball novels, including Bang the Drum Slowly, and It Looked Like For Ever.
 Dr. Harris was a mentor to Bartel until the end of the distinguished author’s life, and trusted Dennis with a copy of his last novel, for which Mark did not seek publication.
 Bartel’s second (forthcoming) novel You’re Supposed to Catch the Ball is dedicated to Mark Harris.
 After USC, Dennis continued writing and earned a Master’s of Fine Arts degree at the University of California, Irvine’s prestigious Writing Program, headed by Don Heiney and Oakley Hall.
 This was followed by a Master’s degree in English at the University of Pittsburgh, where he studied with Dr. Myron Taube.

-Dennis Bartel, aka James Bartel, is widely known as one of the preeminent and most innovative classical music radio announcers of the past three decades, having served multi-award-winning long-term tenures as an anchor DJ for stations in four major markets, Los Angeles, Pittsburgh, Baltimore, Washington, D.C., and again in Los Angeles.
-His local, national and international radio work has been well recognized for excellence.
+Dennis Bartel, aka James Bartel, is widely known as one of the preeminent and most innovative classical music radio announcers of the past four decades, having served multi-award-winning long-term tenures as an anchor DJ for stations in four major markets, Los Angeles, Pittsburgh, Baltimore, Washington, D.C., and again in Los Angeles.
+His local, national, and international radio work has been well recognized for excellence.
 Dennis declared years ago he chooses to no longer accept awards, thank you.
 He says, “They cloud my vision.”